 My horse, usually finicky with footwear, took to these boots with ease.
 It had no signs of discomfort or restriction in movement across various terrains.

 The high-performance TPU outsoles have faced everything.
-From rocky paths to wet conditions, they have shown minimal wear.
+From rocky paths to wet conditions, they have shown minimal wear and tear.

 The center of the outsole is thoughtfully recessed, minimizing pressure and providing relief.